SongGithub/personal-infra/README.md

 - Apply for hostzone delegation.
 Send the 4 name servers' address to adminstrator of `midu.click.` to create a NS record in the hostzone
 - Wait until the NS record is ready in `midu.click.`.
 Run `dig sinatra.midu.click` should resolve to name servers of current hostzone.
-- run `bin/deploy_cfn dns dev`.
+- run `bin/deploy_cfn dns dev dev`.
 This will create a CNAME record pointing to ELB DNS.

 ### TLS cert setup